marrlab/InstantDL/instantdl/README.md

 Set parameters training here.
 Number of classes should be 1 using binary segmenation tasks "loss_function": "mse",
 "num_classes": 1, # Number of classes should be 1 for binary segmenation tasks
-"image_size": null, # null or tuple with dimensions of desired image size in format [x-dim, y-dim, (z-dim), channels], e.g. [128,128,3]
+"image_size": false, # false or tuple with dimensions of desired image size in format [x-dim, y-dim, (z-dim), channels], e.g. [128,128,3]
 "calculate_uncertainty": false # true or false
 ```